This post is all about the Dyker Heights holiday lights 2025 in Brooklyn, New York.

 - Sam the Greek’s House (71st Street and 14th Avenue): This one’s a bit more classic and elegant with synchronized lights that have a calming, yet festive, vibe.

-Where to Eat and Drink Nearby in Dyker Heights
+Where to Eat and Drink in Dyker Heights

-- Villa Napoli Pizzeria: Perfect for a quick, delicious slice of pizza after all that walking.
-It’s right on 13th Avenue, just a few blocks from the main light displays.
+- Annabelle’s Pastaria: Perfect for a quick, delicious bowl of pasta after all that walking.
+It’s over on 86th Street, not too far from the main light displays.

-- Caffé Café: This is your go-to spot for warming up with a hot chocolate or coffee.
+- Twist Coffee: This is your go-to spot for warming up with a hot chocolate or coffee.
 Plus, they have some tasty pastries if you need a little something sweet.

 - Little Cupcake Bakeshop: Not exactly close to the Dyker Heights holiday lights, but a short drive away in Bay Ridge.
 If you’re in the mood for cupcakes (which is always a good idea), this place is a must.